rosettatype/design-regression/_posts/2022-03-21-elements-of-multi-script-typography-chapter-2.md

 Most modern software represents texts as sequences of numeric code points that correspond to [individual characters](#sn:grapheme-definition) from a script.
 The code points are listed in a shared database called an *encoding* that serves as a key for interpreting those code points as characters.
 The most commonly used encoding today is probably
-[Unicode](http://www.unicode.org) which covers a great majority of the world's scripts and is regularly updated ([The Unicode Standard, 2021](#ref:unicode-2021)).
+[Unicode](http://www.unicode.org) which covers a great majority of the world’s scripts and is regularly updated ([The Unicode Standard, 2021](#ref:unicode-2021)).

 Many pre-Unicode encodings for the Latin script represented characters